vanStaen/spielbetrieb.eu/README.md

 We use the Geocoding API from google to get coordinates out of addresses, and vice-versa: https://developers.google.com/maps/documentation/geocoding/overview

+#### Sorting

+Event are sorted on several levels: The main one is the day time (DD-MM-YYYY).
+Within a day, the partner events are shown first (isPartnerEvent), then the even with the most guest (attendees), then the start time (HH:mm), and finally alphabetically (Event name).

 ## Ressources

 ### Host